 Once you are in the Audits section of Google Chome developer tools, it gives you a choice of testing your website on a mobile or a desktop device.
 We strongly suggest running them both one by one.
 We will start with the mobile version, and explain the results that you can see on your screen.
 Leave all other options as they are by default, so we are ready to press “Run audits” button at the bottom of the screen (see the picture below).

 A few seconds later, we see the results provided by Lighthouse on the screen.
 Don’t worry if it looks a bit complicated.
-We will walk you through it and explained it in details.
+We will walk you through it and explain it in details.

 Let’s focus on the first section.
 It shows metrics related to website speed, but not only.
-First Contentful Paint, Time to Interactive, First Meaningful Paint are related to a website structure.
-A well-performing website needs to be built in a way to deliver content to the user as fast as possible, leaving the less important parts of the website to load in the end.
+For example, First Contentful Paint, Time to Interactive, First Meaningful Paint are related to a website structure.
+A well-performing website has to deliver content to a user as fast as possible.
+Thus, it has to leave less important parts of a website to load in the end.
 For mobile experience, if you can afford implementing AMP (Accelerated Mobile Pages) into your website then you will see a great increase not only in website performance but also in organic traffic from Google as AMP Pages rank much higher in search results.

 How to improve website performance

-Nowadays, websites are usually packed with functionality and many powerful tools.
-The best way to improve website performance is to implement correct caching technology that can help users to see their favourite content quickly.
+Nowadays, websites are usually packed with functionality and powerful tools.
+The best way to improve website performance is to implement correct caching technology.
+It helps users to see their favourite content very quickly.
 Watch our video showing how LiteSpeed cache can improve the speed of a WordPress website.

 Other ways to improve your website performance

 In the next section, Google shows you other options to improve your website performance.
 Check the example below.

 List of Lighthouse suggestions will be different for every website as well as the list of possible solutions to these problems.
 There is still a couple of things that we want to highlight here: